A PROGRAM OF THE HARKNESS CENTER FOR DANCE INJURIES AT NYU LANGONE HEALTH IN PARTNERSHIP WITH GIBNEY, MARK MORRIS DANCE CENTER, AND RIOULT.

-The Harkness Center Healthy Dancer Initiative at Gibney provides professional dancers in financial need with subsidized classes and free wellness workshops to encourage a sound, holistic approach to self-care and aid in career longevity.
+The Harkness Center Healthy Dancer Initiative provides professional dancers in financial need with subsidized classes at three of New York City’s premier dance centers and free wellness workshops to encourage a sound, holistic approach to self-care and aid in career longevity.

-- Free professional development courses and injury prevention workshops at Gibney, led by Harkness Center for Dance Injuries staff
+- Free professional development courses and injury prevention workshops at the three Centers, led by Harkness Center for Dance Injuries staff.

 About the Harkness Center for Dance Injuries

 As the world’s leading clinical program in Dance Medicine, the Harkness Center for Dance Injuries at NYU Langone Health (HCDI) has dedicated itself to enhancing the health, well-being and quality of life of dancers and dance companies by providing breakthrough approaches to injury prevention, advanced medical treatment, education and training, and state-of-the-art research.
 HCDI is expanding its reach through the new Harkness Center Healthy Dancer Initiative, a wellness program in partnership with Gibney and like-minded organizations.
 For more information about HCDI programs and services, go to www.danceinjury.org.